simonmso/woodPuzzleSolver/README.md

 ### Defining the positions

 Before attempting a solution, each piece can be rotated around its vertical principal axis in 90° increments.
-A piece rotated counter-clockwise 270° has `3` turns.
+A piece rotated counter-clockwise 270° is said to have `3` turns, as it has been rotated in 3 90° increments.

 ![Figure 3: Axis of rotation](img/3.svg)